 In many people’s minds autism is associated with children more than with adults, even though it might be expected that autistic children are likely to grow up to be autistic adults.
 Certainly, autism is related to the development of the brain and is therefore being set during the first years of life.
 There is currently a strong emphasis on early intervention, early help and a focus on the early years being seen as important in identifying those patterns of development that result in a lifelong condition.

 Nor is there any simple ‘cure’.
 Autism is seen as a lifelong condition, those identified as having autism spectrum disorder having those characteristics for the rest of their life.
 The basis for this gets firmly put in place during the first few months/years of life in ways that make it resistant to any subsequent reshapings of neural networks.
 At the same time, the brain has an ongoing plasticity and a capacity for change so that some of the associated behaviours can be modified, as well as becoming more manageable through support and self-management.
+It may be that some traits that might have developed may be able to be left dormant (but not eliminated) by careful control of environmental triggers.

 In one report, 30% of those with a childhood identification of autism do not retain this as they get older.
 This could be because the individual characteristics reduce in effect as the brain continues to develop, or the person manages the internal pressures so that the results of these are less externally observable, or it could be a feature of the availability of ongoing assessment for (and availability of) ongoing support.